ahmedamerworks/login_page/README.md

 # Basic Login Page

-This is supposed to be a basic login page coded with simple HTML and Tailwind CSS (the current JS file is empty).
+This is supposed to be a basic login page coded with simple HTML and CSS (the current JS file is empty).

+For the background video -> I used a video I found on pexels.com by Rostislav Uzunov.

 Later down the line I want to code a functioning signup page with a database for users and a working login button using the JS script found in this github.